Billy Morin

 William Morin IV (Cree: ᓇᐦᑐᑭᑐᐱ Nahtokitopi: "Rides a Sacred Horse"; born 1987 or 1988) is a Canadian Cree First Nations leader and politician who was the Chief of Enoch Cree Nation from August 2015 to June 2022.
-He was elected to represent the riding of Edmonton Northwest in the 2025 federal election as a member of the Conservative Party of Canada.He has built partnerships among Indigenous and non-Indigenous groups toward economic and social prosperity and reconciliation.
+He was elected to represent the riding of Edmonton Northwest in the 2025 federal election as a member of the Conservative Party of Canada.
+He has built partnerships among Indigenous and non-Indigenous groups toward economic and social prosperity and reconciliation.

-Ancestry and Relationships
+Ancestry and relationships

-Morin is named after Chief William (Billy) Morin I, and is a fifth-generation decedent of Chief Alexis Morin.
+Morin is named after Chief William (Billy) Morin I, and is a fifth-generation descendant of Chief Alexis Morin.
 He shares two sons and a daughter with his wife Felecia.

 Education

 Morin graduated from Edmonton’s St. Francis Xavier Catholic High School, and is a graduate of the Civil Engineering Technology and Bachelor of Technology Management programs at the Northern Alberta Institute of Technology (NAIT).
-He also holds an Honourary Bachelor of Business Administration degree from NAIT.
+He also holds an Honorary Bachelor of Business Administration degree from NAIT.
 Before serving Enoch as Councillor and later Chief, he held positions with the City of Edmonton and Government of Alberta.